Property in Spain

 According to a recent study, properties with panoramic sea views in Spain tend to be valued at around 15% higher than similar properties without sea views.
 Additionally, other features may be desirable; these may include multiple bedrooms, bathrooms, a private garden, sea views, a roof terrace, a private pool or a communal pool; in fact, Spain has the greatest number of properties with swimming pool ownership, with over 3 million homes having pools.
 Spanish Realtors & Estate agents will often arrange viewing trips where potential overseas buyers are shown around multiple properties for sale.

 Villas for sale in Spain

 The classic Spanish property or dream home is a modern, detached villa for sale in Spain with a garden and private pool/communal pool.
 Comfort, privacy, multiple bedrooms, bathrooms, sea views and space set the stage for the good life.
 Because of this, villas are the most sought-after type of Spanish property.

 Detached Villas often come with all the modern conveniences and luxuries you’d want, like air-conditioning, garages, and more.
 Most detached villas in Spain are located in rural areas and often come with a large plot of land.

 Apartments for sale in Spain

-Most semi detached property for sale in Spain is found in towns and villages.
-The demand for modern semidetached properties is a new development among both Spaniards and foreigners in recent times.
+Most semi-detached property for sale in Spain is found in towns and villages.
+The demand for modern semidetached properties is a recent development among both Spaniards and foreigners.